 Parliamentary Initiative Burkart “More flexibility for working from home.”

-he parliamentary initiative Burkart (16.484) aims to adapt the legal framework for working from home and flexible forms of work to the digital world of work.
-In September 2025, the National Council considered the bill and decided on a right to be unreachable, a working time window of 17 hours, a rest period of 9 hours, and up to 9 Sundays of teleworking per year.
-The EATC-S began detailed deliberations in January 2026 and will continue to discuss the bill in the second quarter of 2026, once the administration has answered questions regarding application and interpretation.
-SwissHoldings supports the bill as a step toward greater flexibility and modernity in labor law.
+The parliamentary initiative Burkart (16.484) aims to adapt the legal framework for working from home and flexible work arrangements to the digital workplace.
+The National Council began deliberations on the bill in September 2025 and approved a right to be unreachable, a 17-hour working time window, a 9-hour rest period, and up to 9 Sundays of telework per year.
+The EATC-S began detailed deliberations in January 2026 and will continue discussing the bill in the third quarter of 2026.
+In particular, the question of whether Sunday work should be voluntary has sparked debate.
+SwissHoldings supports the bill as a step toward greater flexibility and modernization in labor law.

 Read more